 Explosion-proof process lighting solutions for industrial applications allow illumination in hazardous facility areas.
-Also referred to as EX lights, explosion-proof lights are suitable for illuminating processes in hazardous locations where combustible gases or vapors may be present, such as a critical processing line, pipeline, or a vessel.
+Also referred to as EX lights, explosion-proof lights are suitable for illuminating processes in hazardous locations where combustible gases or vapors may be present, such as a critical processing line, pipeline, or vessel.

 Plant managers know that you can’t control what you can’t see.
 That’s why sight glasses are installed throughout a system so that you can view what’s going on inside… but that isn’t enough.
-Without proper lighting, the interiors of your processing lines, vessels and pipelines are often too dark for your operators to view critical process stages through a sight glass.
+Without proper lighting, the interiors of your processing lines, vessels, and pipelines are often too dark for your operators to view critical process stages through a sight glass.
 Flashlights or other portable lights simply cannot provide sufficient lighting, and will often cause a glare to appear on the surface of the sight glass, making your visual inspections very difficult.

 Without being able to see through your sight glass, the following could be happening without you knowing:

 That’s why you need lights, or “luminaires”, to be able to effectively see through a sight glass, viewing window, or anywhere else throughout your system where high-quality lighting is needed.
 However, this isn’t a one size fits all scenario.
 You have to consider all of the properties of the light before choosing your process lightning.
-The type of technology, size and weight, wattage, voltage, materials, mounting configuration, color temperature and distribution angle are all necessary factors of your selection.
+The type of technology, size and weight, wattage, voltage, materials, mounting configuration, color temperature, and distribution angle are all necessary factors of your selection.
 Heat and energy consumption, location requirements, and equipment/system vibration must be considered as well.

 But your process lighting also needs to be able to handle the hazards of your application.
 Processes that take place in hazardous environments are often subject to explosive conditions.
 With just a single spark, your process lights can ignite an explosion.
-This can be dangerous to both your workers and facility, leading to possible injuries, costly damages and unplanned downtime.
+This can be dangerous to both your workers and facility, leading to possible injuries, costly damages, and unplanned downtime.

 That’s why a better solution is needed for operations where there is a higher risk for an explosion.
-For these applications, explosion-proof lighting can provides an added degree of safety and security to your installations.
+For these applications, explosion-proof lighting can provide an added degree of safety and security to your installations.
 Different lights will meet different standards set forth by the National Electric Code (NEC) Article 500.

 It’s important to understand these ratings when picking your next lighting solution.
 How effective your lights will be at maintaining their integrity during operations will heavily depend on your specific processes.
-For instance, for lights with Class I ratings, the hazard level will depend on frequency of occurrence.
+For instance, for lights with Class I ratings, the hazard level will depend on the frequency of occurrence.
 The longer a hazardous material or situation is present, the greater the risk to the light and your operations.

 Beyond their explosion-proof capabilities, when choosing process lighting, you must also consider what technology you are using to generate light.
-Common types of lights seen across the industry include incandescent and halogen lights, LED lights, high intensity discharge lights, and fiber optic lights.
+Common types of lights seen across the industry include incandescent and halogen lights, LED lights, high-intensity discharge lights, and fiber optic lights.

 While halogen and incandescent lights are among the most popular lights used in sight glass applications, they come with several drawbacks.
 Problems with these lights include: